lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-07-06-Turing_Machines.md

 The situation regarding models of concurrency remains messy.

 *Postscript*: I would like to thank Ken Moody and Andrew Pitts for their helpful remarks.

+*Postscript added November 2024*: See also the paper [Did Turing Prove the Undecidability of the Halting Problem?](https://arxiv.org/pdf/2407.00680), by Hamkins and Nenu